12kharris/Tiny-Wheels-drf-API/README.md

 ## Deployment
+This project was deployed using the herkou-22 stack.
 Below are the steps to deploy this project:
 - Sign up to Cloudinary to use their image hosting service.
 - Once you have created your account, navigate to the "Programmable Media" tab using the menu on the left of the screen.
 - On the "Dashboard" tab, click on the "Go to API Keys" button.